 One field trial was established in Solano County on August 2, 2010.
 Twelve plants of each treatment were established in randomized complete block design.
 Self-rooted plants were produced by rooting of cuttings (about 3 cm long) from mature vines of plants grown in the greenhouse at UC Berkeley.
-Cuttings were placed in a sand/perlite/peatmoss mixture and subjected to frequent misting for about 4 weeks, after which point roots of about 10 appeared.
-Plants were then be transferred to 1 gallon pots and propagated to a height of about 1 m before transplanting into the field.
+Cuttings were placed in a sand/perlite/peatmoss mixture and subjected to frequent misting for about four weeks, after which point roots of about 10 appeared.
+Plants were then be transferred to one gallon pots and propagated to a height of about one meter before transplanting into the field.
 Grafted plants were produced in a similar manner.
 20 cm stem segments from a susceptible grape variety were grafted onto 20 cm segments of an appropriate rootstock variety and the graft union wrapped with grafting tape.
 The distal end of the rootstock variety (harboring the grafted scion) was then be placed in rooting soil mix and tooted as described above.
 After emergence of roots, the grafted plant were then transplanted and grown to a size of about 1 m as above before transplanting into the field site.

-The plants have all survived and are growing well (Figure 1).
-The plants were too small to inoculate in the 2010 growing season and hence were inoculated on July 26, 2011 (no natural inoculum of X. fastidiosa occurs in this plot area and so manual inoculation of the vines with the pathogen will be performed.
-The plants established in the Solano County site have grown well and were, in general, in excess of 2 to 3 meters in length by July, 2011 (Figure 2).
-All plants at the Solano County experimental site were needle-inoculated with a suspension of X. fastidiosa.
-From one to 4 vines per plant were inoculated, depending on the size and number of vines per plant.
-Each inoculation site received a 20 ul droplet of X. fastidiosa containing about 20,000 cells of X. fastidiosa (Figure 3).
+The plants all survived transplanting and are growing well (Figure 1).
+The plants were too small to inoculate in the 2010 growing season and hence were inoculated on July 26, 2011 (no natural inoculum of Xf occurs in this plot area and so manual inoculation of the vines with the pathogen will be performed.
+The plants established in the Solano County site have grown well and were, in general, in excess of two to three meters in length by July, 2011 (Figure 2).
+All plants at the Solano County experimental site were needle-inoculated with a suspension of Xf.
+From one to four vines per plant were inoculated, depending on the size and number of vines per plant.
+Each inoculation site received a 20 ul droplet of Xf containing about 20,000 cells of Xf (Figure 3).
 Because researchers from both UC-Berkeley and UC-Davis will be contributing treatment to each plot, and since the controls for some researchers will be the same, some control plants are being shared between research groups.
-All plants at UC-Davis were inoculated by needle puncture through drops of a common inoculum source of X. fastidisoa of about 10^6 cells/ml as in previous studies.
+All plants at UC-Davis were inoculated by needle puncture through drops of a common inoculum source of Xf of about 10^6 cells/ml as in previous studies.
+As of early October, no symptoms were apparent, although the plants continued to grow very well (Figure 4).